tibane0/tibane0.github.io/_notes/binexp/heap/Introduction to the Heap.md

 `Malloc` keeps track of the remaining memory in a top chunk using it's size field, the `prev_inuse` bit of which is always set.
 A top chunk always contains enough memory to allocate a minimum-sized chunk.

 #### Bins
+Free chunks are stored in various lists (bins) based on size and history, so that the library can quickly find suitable chunks to satisfy allocation requests.
+##### Fast bins
+- Single linked list (LIFO)
+- There are 10 fast bins.

+Each bin has chunks of the same size (including metadata[`prev_size`, size]).
+10 bins each have chunks of sizes:  16, 24, 32, 40, 48, 56, 64, 72, 80 and 88.

+##### Unsorted bins
+- There is only 1 unsorted bin.

+Small and large chunks, when freed, end up in this bin.
+The purpose of his bin is to ac as a cache layer to speed p allocation and deallocation requests.

+##### Small bins
+- There are 62 small bins.
+- Doubly linked list.
+(FIFO)

+Each bin has chunks of the same size.
+62 bins each have chunks of sizes: 16, 24, ..., 504 bytes.

+##### Large bins
+- There are 63 large bins.
+- Doubly linked list.
+(FIFO)

+holds large chunks with sizes greater 512.

 ### `malloc_state`
 This is a structure that represents the header details of an arena.